OBDS-Training/Help/content/en/docs/connect/ssh-key-pair/index.md

 ## Configuring the SSH client

-Having set up the SSH key pair on your own computer and the CCB cluster, you need to configure the SSH client so that it uses the private key whenever you invoke the `ssh` command, to prove your identity to the CCB cluster, and _vice versa_.
+Having set up the SSH key pair on your own computer and the CCB cluster, you still need to configure the SSH client so that it uses the private key whenever you invoke the `ssh` command, to prove your identity to the CCB cluster, and _vice versa_.